NICMx/rdap-server/using-apache-shiro.md

 securityManager.realms = $customRealm
 ```

+As the reader may note, the users are loaded from a database and also is expected that its passwords are stored as plain text.
+This behavior can be modified to suite other needs (probably some needs related to security aspects).
+If the reader wishes to learn more about this, probably [Apache Shiro Configuration](https://shiro.apache.org/configuration.html#apache-shiro-configuration) will be of help, or also the section [More documentation](#more-documentation) could be visited.

 #### Basic authentication

 By default the server supports [Basic Authentication](https://tools.ietf.org/html/rfc2617#section-2) using the [BasicHttpAuthenticationFilter](https://shiro.apache.org/static/1.4.0/apidocs/org/apache/shiro/web/filter/authc/BasicHttpAuthenticationFilter.html) filter provided by Apache Shiro.
 Currently only 2 attributes of the filter are configured: